"Not by the hair on my chinny-chin-chin!"

 - There also was a Looney Tunes cartoon told from the wolf's perspective.

 - And an earlier one set to Johannes Brahms' Hungarian Dances.

 - Finally, there's one book that takes this to the logical extreme, pitting three little wolves against a bullying, vandalizing pig.
 They wind up becoming friends in the end.

 - Predators Are Mean: He's the Big Bad Wolf.

 - Rule of Three: Presumably the reason there are three little pigs.

 - Savage Wolf: The wolf is depicted as a villain out to eat the protagonists.

-- Spared by the Adaptation: Many versions omit the deaths of the first two pigs and the wolf at the end of the story.
+- Spared by the Adaptation: Many versions omit the deaths of the first two pigs (generally by having them run to the next pig's house) and the wolf at the end of the story.